 CENES houses a small, innovative and energetic graduate program in Germanic Studies.
 Each year we welcome a group of students from diverse geographic, cultural and educational backgrounds to embark on advanced discovery in the multilingual humanities.
 Our faculty collaborate with graduate students on projects ranging from media history to queer theory to Holocaust Studies to women’s literature and digital humanities.
 Join us!

 The MA in Germanic Studies can be a standalone credential or preparation for doctoral study in various fields.
 The PhD program focuses on the development of expertise rooted in interdisciplinary research and teaching within Germanic Studies.

-Our course offerings include approaches from historical, cultural, media, performance, and gender/sexuality studies, and move beyond a traditional epoch-based mode of disciplinary engagement.
+Our course offerings include approaches from historical, cultural, media, linguistic, performance, and gender/sexuality studies, and move beyond a traditional epoch-based mode of disciplinary engagement.